rycus86/blog-content/posts/006_Home_lab_part_3.md

 ## Updating stacks

 If you're switching from a *Compose* CD workflow to Swarm, the easiest change would be executing `docker stack deploy` instead of `docker-compose up`.
-Be aware though that this may cause your services to reschedule their tasks on every invocation which might mean container restarts.
-Make sure you have a sensible [update-config](https://docs.docker.com/compose/compose-file/#update_config) if you go for this.
-Better yet, make sure you have one in any case!
+Be aware though, that this may cause your services to reschedule their tasks on every invocation, which might mean container restarts.
+Make sure you have a sensible [update-config](https://docs.docker.com/compose/compose-file/#update_config) if you go for this. *Better yet*, make sure you have one in any case!

-I've opted to use a webhooks as triggers for updates on my stack.
-I have a set of [webhook-proxy](https://github.com/rycus86/webhook-proxy) applications running in my Home Lab, one is available externally that validates the requests and posts them to another, internal instance that also have access to the Docker engine through the API.
+I've opted to use webhooks as triggers for updates on my stack.
+I have a set of [webhook-proxy](https://github.com/rycus86/webhook-proxy) applications running in my Home Lab, one is available externally, that validates the requests and posts them to another, internal instance, that also have access to the Docker engine through the API.
 The latter is the instance where the main update logic is implemented.

 When I update the stack *YAML* or a configuration file in a private [BitBucket](https://bitbucket.org/) repo, it sends a webhook request that will trigger these main steps: